Apricot Jam With the Last of the Season’s Fruit

 • Use a potato masher to crush the fruit, releasing some juice and natural pectin.

-• In the meantime, mix your Low Methylester Pectin with 100 grams of your xylitol or sugar.
+• In the meantime, mix your Low-Methylester Pectin with 100 grams of xylitol or sugar.

 • Slowly add your xylitol/pectin or sugar/pectin mixture, stirring constantly to ensure that it is evenly distributed throughout your fruit mixture.

-• Add your lemon juice, calcium water, and the remaining xylitol or sugar and mix in well.
+• Add your lemon juice, calcium water, and the remaining xylitol or sugar and mix well.

 • Using high heat and stirring occasionally, bring your jam mixture to a full rolling boil and boil for one to two minutes.
 Remove from heat.

-• Place your jam into your hot, 250 ml jars using a ladle and jar funnel, leaving a one-and-a-half centimetre headspace.
-Clean the rims of the jar to ensure you get a good clean seal and cap with your new lids.
+• Place your jam into the hot, 250 ml jars using a ladle and a jar funnel, leaving a 1.5-centimetre headspace.
+Clean the rims of the jar to ensure a good seal and cap with your new lids.

 • Process your filled jars in a boiling water bath for five minutes.